 11. Don’t forget about local

-Our digital marketing campaigns impact the metrics that matter most!
+Our digital marketing campaigns impact the metrics that improve your bottom line.

-in client revenue
+In client revenue

-leads for our clients
+Leads for our clients

-client phone calls
+Client phone calls